faridulhaque/Taskflow-BE/README.md

     npm install

-3. **Create a .env.local file and add the base url your Firebase config:**
+3. **Create a .env file and add the base url your Firebase config:**

 ```env
 MONGODB_URL=